 The goal for any successful M&A is to have the pro forma EPS greater than the standalone EPS, which would make the deal accretive.
 However, if the pro forma EPS is lower than the standalone EPS, the result is a dilutive deal, and obviously not the goal of the merger or acquisition in the first place.

 If you’re looking to enter into an accretive acquisition, having a partner like Caplinked on your side is crucial.
-Our Virtual Data Rooms offer best-in-class security, meaning you can share financial information needed for both sides to complete their due diligence safely and efficiently.
+Our Virtual Data Rooms (VDRs) offer best-in-class security, meaning you can share financial information needed for both sides to complete their due diligence safely and efficiently.
 Interested in learning more?
 Start your free trial today.

 Chris Capelle is a technology expert, writer and instructor.
 For over 25 years, he has worked in the publishing, advertising and consumer products industries.